Kimi Räikkönen: 2013

-On 17 March 2013 he won the first race of the season, the despite starting from seventh, thanks to a two-stop strategy while most of the others did three stops.
+On 17 March 2013, Räikkönen won the first race of the season, the despite starting from seventh, thanks to a two-stop strategy while most of the others did three stops.
 He also set the fastest lap of the race on lap 56.
 He described the victory as one of his easiest wins.
 Räikkönen qualified seventh in Malaysia, but was demoted three places for impeding Nico Rosberg during qualifying.
 He finished the race seventh, behind team-mate Grosjean, after damaging his car at the start.